Exercises – Long Day#

 Question b#

-Provide a basis for the kernel of \(f\) as well as the dimension of the kernel.
+Provide a basis as well as an ordered basis for the kernel of \(f\).
+Then determine the dimension of the kernel.

 Question c#

 State the image space of the found linear map.
-Also provide a basis for the image space as well as the dimension of the image space.
+Also, provide a basis as well as an ordered basis for the image space, and determine the dimension of the image space.

 Question d#